hmcts/wa-slack-help-bot/README.md

 # Task Management Slack help bot

+Last Reviewed: 15 May 2025

-Listens for new posts in a designated Slack channel and raises a coresponding request in Jira.
+Listens for new posts in the Task Management Slack channel and raises a coresponding request in RWA Jira space.

 ## Creating the Slack App
 <details>